gregpalmr/dcos-azure-arm-template/README.md

 ![Alt text](/resources/dcos_azure_login.jpg?raw=true "DC/OS Dashboard Login Screen")

 # Step 5 - Access your DC/OS cluster nodes via SSH

+When the DC/OS cluster is up and running, you can get the public ip address of your jump server by using the following AZ command:

+     $ az network public-ip show -g My-Proj-DCOS-Group-1 -n jumpPIP --query "{ fqdn:dnsSettings.fqdn, address: ipAddress }"

 SSH to the Azure jump server for this cluster